jschoch/jsonstruct/README.md

 ## This is an expiriment, contributors, comments, ideas welcome....

 ### Getting Started

+## tests

+run `mix jsst test/schema` to ensure the test structs are created, a bit of chicken or egg.  you can also just run the tests twice after the initial clone/fork

+## plain old usage

 1. install in your mix.exs
 2. create a dir `./schema`